NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq.rst

 extensions that define quantum code as callables in the classical language being extended.
 These callables are meant to be compiled with standard compilers and runtimes and run via quantum computer simulators or available physical quantum architectures.
-The language callables intended for quantum coprocessing must be annotated in some way for compilers and runtimes to process.
+The language callables intended for quantum coprocessing must be annotated for compilers and runtimes to process.
 These annotations should directly enable quantum-specific optimization and transformation for optimal execution on simulators and QPUs.